KnowOneActual/Gene_crop_images/readme.md

 A project to batch crop a folder of photos using the MacOS and open source tools

-in the pipeline a python script or GoLang
+in the pipeline a python script or GoLang workflow

 ##